 On March 2, 2020, we acquired all of the issued and outstanding stock of Graphic Sciences.
-The purchase price paid for Graphic Sciences was \$3,906,253 in cash plus potential contingent, or earnout, payments of up \$833,000 annually over a three year period based on a gross profit level achieved by Graphic Sciences on an annual basis, for maximum total earnout payments over a three year period of \$2,500,000, and with no minimum earnout payments.
+The purchase price paid for Graphic Sciences was \$,906,253 in cash plus potential contingent, or earnout, payments of up \$833,000 annually over a three year period based on a gross profit level achieved by Graphic Sciences on an annual basis, for maximum total earnout payments over a three year period of \$2,500,000, and with no minimum earnout payments.
 At the time of this acquisition, management estimated a fair value of the contingent liability-earnout ("earnout liability") of \$686,200 based on the terms of the earnout, and accordingly, recorded this amount as our earnout liability at the acquisition date in accordance with GAAP.
-At March 31, 2021, we accrued an earnout liability of \$2,179,950 to reflect the improved performance of the acquisition against its threshold target and a reduction of uncertainty driven by the COVID-19 pandemic.
-See Note 7 for the estimated fair value of the earnout liability as of March 31, 2021.
+For the three and six months ended June 30, 2021 we recorded a change in fair value of our earnout liabilities in the amount of \$0 and \$69,950, respectively.
+On June 8, 2021, we paid \$769,733 for the first annual period.
+At June 30, 2021, our condensed consolidated balance sheets reflected an earnout liability for Graphic Sciences in the amount of \$1,410,217.
+See Note 7 for the estimated fair value of the earnout liability as of June 30, 2021.

 On April 21, 2020, we acquired substantially all of the assets of CEO Image.
-The purchase price paid for the assets of CEO Image consisted of \$128,832 in cash, \$170,000 in installment payments paid during 2020, and potential contingent, or earnout, payments of up \$185,000 annually over a two year based on a sales revenue level achieved by certain customers of CEO Image on an annual basis, for maximum total earnout payments over a two year period of \$370,000, and with no minimum earnout payments.
+The purchase price paid for the assets of CEO Image consisted of \$28,832 in cash, \$170,000 in installment payments paid during 2020, and potential contingent, or earnout, payments of up \$185,000 annually over a two year period based on a sales revenue level achieved by certain customers of CEO Image on an annual basis, for maximum total earnout payments over a two year period of \$370,000, and with no minimum earnout payments.
 At the time of this acquisition, management estimated a fair value of the contingent liability-earnout ("earnout liability") of \$203,000 based on the terms of the earnout, and accordingly, recorded this amount as our earnout liability at the acquisition date in accordance with GAAP.
-At March 31, 2021, we accrued an earnout liability of \$334,000 to reflect the improved performance of the acquisition against its threshold target and a reduction of uncertainty driven by the COVID-19 pandemic.
-See Note 7 for the estimated fair value of the earnout liability as of March 31, 2021.
+For the three and six months ended June 30, 2021 we recorded a change in fair value of our earnout liabilities in the amount of \$7,261.
+On June 10, 2021, we paid \$185,000 for the first annual period.
+At June 30, 2021, our condensed consolidated balance sheets reflected an earnout liability for CEO Image in the amount of \$156,261.
+See Note 7 for the estimated fair value of the earnout liability as of June 30, 2021